jasongoodwin/authentikat-jwt/README.md

 JWT - A Claims Based Authentication
 ===================================

-Before we get into how to use the library, let's assume we have a secret key, and the key is "secret-key".
+Before we get into how to use the library, we'll explore a usage example to demonstrate how claims based authentication can be used.

+Let's assume we have a secret key, and the key is "secret-key".
-Let's start the usage example imagining we reveive an http request with a header containing a JWT (pronounced "Jot") We need to validate this token is okay.
+Let's start the usage example imagining we have an http based service or web application.
+We receive an http request to do something in our http server application with a header containing a JWT (pronounced "Jot")
+We need to validate the request is authenticated by analyzing the JWT.
 First, let's look at the structure of a JWT.

-A token consists of 3 period separated values.
-A token might look like this:
+A token consists of 3 dot separated values.
+The token our server receives:

     eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJIZXkiOiJmb28ifQ==.e89b48f1e2016b78b805c1430d5a139e62bba9237ff3e34bad56dae6499b2647
     ^JwtHeader                           ^JwtClaimsSet        ^JsonWebSignature - One way hash of the JwtClaimsSet

 The JwtHeader and JwtClaimsSet are Base64Encoded Json - they can be decoded and used.
+The signiture is used to validate the claims were created by someone with the secret key and to ensure they have not been modified since issuing.

-In the example above, they contain the following simple json:
+In the example above, the header and claims contain the following simple json:

     Header:
     {"alg":"HS256","typ":"JWT"}